Local Prediction Pools: Conclusions

 \section{Conclusions}

 We have presented a framework for local prediction pools based on the Bayesian predictive synthesis approach of \citet{johnson_bayesian_2018}.
-The framework combines expert predictive distribution locally by weighing experts based on their estimated past performance under similar conditions to the ones at the present prediction.
+The framework combines expert predictive distribution locally by weighing experts based on their estimated past performance under similar conditions---i.e. for similar values of the pooling variables---to the ones at the present prediction.
 Viewing expert predictions as data \citep{lindley_reconciliation_1979}, our framework can be viewed as an extension that allows us to incorporate, in a flexible manner, the belief that the relevance of expert data points can change depending on the conditions under which we are making our predictions \citep{savage_elicitation_1971}.

 We propose the caliper method as a simple, easy to interpret, estimator of local predictive performance.
 The workings of local pools and the caliper method is illustrated by a simulated example, together with two empirical applications.
 The proposed local pools are shown to outperform a pool with equal weights and the popular globally optimized linear pool \citep{geweke_optimal_2011} in both applications.